psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 #### Success, and Why it Worked

-The reason it worked is that the poke attack with the Greatsword (and all the other colossal swords), is super overpowered.
+The reason it worked is that the poke attack with the Greatsword (and all the other colossal swords) is super overpowered.
 It's as fast as the katanas, faster than the medium sized swords, has fast recovery, and hits harder and from a longer distance than almost anything else.
 Finally, you can get the poke out of a roll _or_ a crouch, so it's easy to get into as well.